Roof Replacement in Fort Worth, TX

 Free Estimate & Inspection

-A licensed Fort Worth contractor visits your home, walks the roof, and produces a written scope with material options and pricing.
-No charge, no obligation.
+A licensed Fort Worth contractor comes out, walks the roof, and puts together a written scope with material options and pricing.
+No charge, no strings.

 Material Selection & Permit

-You choose your material.
-Your contractor submits permit documentation to Fort Worth Development Services before any work begins — this is required by law and non-negotiable.
+You pick your material.
+Your contractor handles the permit paperwork with Fort Worth Development Services before any work starts — required by law, no exceptions.

 Tear-Off & Installation

-The crew removes existing layers, inspects and replaces damaged decking, installs underlayment, and applies new material.
-Most Fort Worth homes complete in one to two days.
+Crew removes the old layers, checks the decking for damage, lays down underlayment, and installs the new roof.
+Most Fort Worth homes wrap up in one to two days.

 Inspection & Warranty

-City inspection passes, final walkthrough with photos, and manufacturer warranty paperwork delivered.
-You're done — with documentation your insurance carrier and future buyers can verify.
+City inspection passes, you do a final walkthrough with photos, and the manufacturer warranty paperwork gets filed.
+Done — with documentation your insurer and future buyers can verify.

 Fort Worth Roof Replacement: Frequently Asked Questions